mandelbrot-project/memo/README.md

 ### To install it:

-First make sure to have anaconda3 installed: https://www.anaconda.com/products/individual
+First make sure to have [anaconda](https://www.anaconda.com/products/individual) installed.

 #### A) Clone and install locally
 A.1.
 First clone the repository using git clone in command line: